Training-Trajectory-Aware Token Selection: Imitation Shock Enables Targeting

-\paragraph{Persistent token-level learning barriers under prolonged training.} Motivated by the bottleneck analysis, we next ask whether the hard-to-fit tokens (those with confidence drops) eventually recover if we simply train longer.
+\textbf{Persistent token-level learning barriers under prolonged training.} Motivated by the bottleneck analysis, we next ask whether the hard-to-fit tokens (those with confidence drops) eventually recover if we simply train longer.
 We revisit the same distillation setting under an extended training regime to characterize token-level learning dynamics.
 As summarized in Table~\ref{tab:persistent-confidence-drop}, even when training on fewer than 200 examples for over 15 epochs, a large fraction of tokens still exhibit \textbf{lower confidence than the base model}.
 These results indicate that, even under prolonged training, more than half of the tokens are not merely insufficiently learned but are learned \textbf{worse} than in the base model.
-This highlights the importance of token efficiency and suggests that learning dynamics at the token level are likely coupled: \textbf{the learning of some tokens may interfere with the learning of others}, such that progress on one subset of tokens comes at the expense of another.
+This suggests that learning dynamics at the token level are likely coupled: \textbf{the learning of some tokens may interfere with the learning of others}, such that progress on one subset of tokens comes at the expense of another.
 In particular, the persistence of confidence drops suggests that the issue is not only that some tokens are hard to learn, but that the tokens that become easy to learn early in training may actively dominate optimization and hinder recovery of the hard-to-fit ones.

-\paragraph{Anchor tokens and delayed acquisition of reasoning tokens.} Using the Imitation Bottleneck as a temporal reference, we analyze token-wise learning dynamics on BOBA-200 by tracking probability changes relative to the base model across training checkpoints.
+\textbf{Anchor tokens and delayed acquisition of reasoning tokens.} Using the Imitation Bottleneck as a temporal reference, we analyze token-wise learning dynamics on BOBA-200 by tracking probability changes relative to the base model across training checkpoints.
 As shown in Figure~\ref{fig:anchor-token-dynamics-boba}(a), when training on the full distillation objective, token confidence separates into two distinct behaviors: \textbf{one group increases steadily from early checkpoints, while the other group drops early and only starts to recover after the former group has largely stabilized}.
+Notably, the recovery of the latter group begins almost exactly when the \textbf{Imitation Bottleneck} emerges, suggesting that we may have identified the token-level origin of Imitation Shock.

 To test whether this delayed trajectory reflects a \emph{coupled} learning process, we further consider an intervention that \textbf{trains only the latter group} (i.e., excludes the steadily-increasing tokens from the loss).
 Strikingly, under this ``train other tokens only'' setting (Figure~\ref{fig:anchor-token-dynamics-boba}(b)), the previously delayed tokens exhibit an almost \textbf{opposite} trend: basically, their confidence rises \textbf{monotonically} throughout training, rather than crashing first.
 This contrast suggests that the early dominance of the steadily-increasing group is not merely correlated with the delayed recovery, but can actively \textbf{shape} the learning trajectory of the remaining tokens.